Lixhr/HackTheBox/PWN/bad_grades/README.md

 ## Patch

-In order to path this vulnerability, the developper can check that the number of grades fits the buffer size of 33, and return an error on overflow.
+In order to patch this vulnerability, the developper can check that the number of grades fits the buffer size of 33, and return an error on overflow.

+Enabling PIE would also be a good practice.

     void    new_grades(void)
     {